This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-Prior to the 2017 amendments, parties could opt to pursue formal merger clearance with the ACCC or make an application to the Australian Competition Tribunal (Tribunal) for merger authorisation on public benefit grounds.
-While there have been a number of applications to the Tribunal, the formal merger process was never used as parties have relied on the informal merger process.
+Prior to the 2017 amendments, parties could opt to pursue formal merger clearance with the ACCC or make an application to the Australian Competition Tribunal (the Tribunal) for merger authorisation on public benefit grounds.
+While there were a number of applications to the Tribunal for merger authorisation, due to perceived procedural challenges, the formal merger process was never used and parties continued to rely on the informal merger process.

 Are decisions of the ACCC appealable?

 There is no right of appeal in relation to the ACCC’s decision in an informal merger clearance process.
 If the ACCC chooses to oppose a proposed merger, the merger parties could offer an undertaking to attempt to address the ACCC’s concerns, defend any court proceedings initiated by the ACCC or institute court proceedings themselves, seeking a declaration that the proposed acquisition does not contravene the CCA.
 There are few examples of court proceedings following a decision by the ACCC not to grant informal merger clearance.
-However, on 8 May 2019, the ACCC announced it would oppose the proposed merger between TPG Telecom Limited and Vodafone Hutchison Australia Pty Ltd. Not accepting the ACCC’s clearance decision, the parties sought a declaration in the Federal Court that the merger will not substantially lessen competition.
-The Federal Court decision is expected in early 2020.
-The decision will be significant and is expected to deal with a number of competition law matters including the approach to counterfactual analysis.
+Most recently, on 8 May 2019, the ACCC announced it would oppose the proposed merger between TPG Telecom Limited and Vodafone Hutchison Australia Pty Ltd. Not accepting the ACCC’s clearance decision, in early 2020, the parties successfully sought a declaration in the Federal Court that the merger will not substantially lessen competition.

 Following the amendments to the CCA, the Tribunal acts as a merits review body of ACCC authorisation decisions.
 Both the ACCC and the Tribunal will be subject to strict time limits for making authorisation decisions.

 Timing of processes